Capital Structure Ratios

 Debt+Preferred Long Term/ Shareholders’ Equity

 Here, preferred stock capital is also added to debt because we compare equity shareholders.
-A preference share is a non-debt security, but they get preference like creditors during capital repayment.
+A preference share is non-debt security, but they get preference like creditors during capital repayment.
 Hence, it is assumed as external capital.

 Capital Structure Ratios Vary